TurboGears/tg2docs/docs/main/Controllers.rst

 There's a lot going on here, including some stuff for internationalization.
 But we're going to gloss over some of that for now.
 The key thing to notice is that you are importing a BaseController, which your RootController must inherit from.
-If you're particularly astute, you'll have notice that you import this BaseController from the lib module of your own project, and not from TurboGears.
+If you're particularly astute, you'll have noticed that you import this BaseController from the lib module of your own project, and not from TurboGears.

-TurboGears provides a base TGController which is imported in the lib folder of the current project (HelloWorld/helloworld/lib).
-So that you can modify it to suit the needs of your application.
-For example you can define actions which will happen on every request, add parameters to every template call, and otherwise do what you need to the request on the way in, and on the way out.
+TurboGears provides a base TGController which is imported in the lib folder of the current project (HelloWorld/helloworld/lib) so that you can modify it to suit the needs of your application.
+For example, you can define actions which will happen on every request, add parameters to every template call, and otherwise do what you need to the request on the way in, and on the way out.

 The next thing to notice is that we are importing ``expose`` from ``tg``.